 5. Be the example

-The sad reality is that children who grow up in homes where healthy food choices are not made, spiral into the same pattern.
-Let’s be real, it isn’t always easy to put that soda down and pour a glass of water instead; or to leave that extra piece of pizza in the box and pick up fruit instead.
-But, if we want our children to have a positive relationship with food we need to lead by example.
-Healthy living has become a family affair, and together we can raise children who will feel confident in who they are and the choices they make.
+The sad reality is that children who grow up in homes where healthy food choices are not made spiral into the same pattern.
+Let’s be real, it isn’t always easy to put that soda down and pick up a glass of water or to leave that extra piece of pizza in the box and pick up fruit instead.
+But if we want our children to have a positive relationship with food, we need to lead by example.
+Healthy living has become a family affair, and together, we can raise children who will feel confident in who they are and the choices they make.

 Did you enjoy reading How can I get my child to eat healthy foods?
 Let me know your thoughts in the comments below.